17 DAYS ●

 Spend the day exploring Udaipur, visiting Sahelion Ki Bari Gardens, the Folk Museum and Mewar Art Gallery.
 This afternoon, explore the magnificent City Palace before a relaxing cruise on Lake Pichola.

-Embark on a heritage walk through the narrow streets of Ahmedabad's old town to admire centuries old architecture, before savouring the tranquillity of Sabarmati Ashram.
-This peaceful place by the river was Gandhi's headquarters during India's stuggle for independence; here you can learn about his life and teachings.
+Embark on a heritage walk through the narrow streets of Ahmedabad’s old town to admire centuries-old architecture, before savouring the tranquillity of Sabarmati Ashram.
+This peaceful place by the river was Gandhi’s headquarters during India’s struggle for independence; here you can learn about his life and teachings.
 Take a train to Mumbai.

-Take a tour of the cosmopolitan city of Mumbai.
-View the famous Gateway to India and the Majestic Chhatrapati Shivaji terminus, before exploring the busy Crawford Market.
+Tour the thrilling city of Mumbai today.
+Drive past the Gateway of India and along Marine Drive.
+Visit the majestic Chhatrapati Shivaji terminus, before exploring the busy Crawford Market.

-Today, you will be transferred to the airport for your flight to Australia, arriving home the same or following day.
+Today any time before your flight will be at leisure.
+You will then be transferred to the airport according to the departure time of your flight to Australia, arriving home the same or following day.

 All of our tour departures include international flights and taxes in the price.
 Our tour prices are from prices based on per person, twin share and are subject to the availability of specific economy class fare levels.
 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.